You are using an outdated browser. Most of this website should still work, but after upgrading your browser it will look and perform better.

 If you're looking to go a little further afield, there are also major train and coach stations a short walk away from our Lansdowne halls of residence that will transport you to the New Forest, Southampton, London and beyond.

-Getting to Uni
+Getting to university

-Whether you're living in halls or private rented accommodation, you will find that travelling around the town and into campus is very easy.
-There's an abundance of cycle paths, but the most popular option is taking the bus.
-The subsidised bus that runs from the University is called UNIBUS.
-You have lots of options for buying tickets – an annual pass, a 10 trip pass, or a single fare.
-Find out more about travelling around Bournemouth below:
+Whether you're living in halls or private rented accommodation, travelling around town and campus is easy.
+You'll find an abundance of cycle paths around Bournemouth, but the most popular option is taking the bus – the subsidised route that runs from campus is called UNIBUS.
+There are plenty of options for buying tickets – an annual pass, a 10-trip pass, or a single fare.

 Cycle